OpenGATE/opengate/docs/source/user_guide/user_guide_installation.md

 ### Cluster / no-OpenGL version

-For some systems (espacialy clusters or older computers), the main opengate_core cannot be run due to the lack of libGL, or other librairies.
-For linux system, we offer a version without visualization pro perties and using older librairies.
+For some systems (clusters or older computers), the main opengate_core cannot be used due to the lack of libGL, or other visualisation librairies.
+For linux system, we offer a version without visualization and using older librairies.
 You can install it with:

     pip install --force-reinstall "opengate[novis]"